CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 ## Did you follow the code of conduct during the completion of this project?

-TODO: Please answer yes or no to this question.
+Please answer yes or no to this question.
 Then, every member needs to sign following the answer (separate commit from each team member).

+Yes

+Brock Brumfield

 ## Sprint Planning

-TODO: Please provide a summary of tasks your team decided to tackle during the sprint and indicate each team member's specific tasks.
+Please provide a summary of tasks your team decided to tackle during the sprint and indicate each team member's specific tasks.
 Please specify the issue(s) by their number in your project's GitHub issue tracker.

+-

 ## Scrum Meetings